marymex/QT2_display_csv/README.md

 void on_actionSave_2_triggered();
 ```

-You can notice that the function for saving the file is called safeTableToFile().
+You might notice that the function for saving the file is called safeTableToFile().
 We need to implement it in readwrite.cpp
 Those two files readwrite.cpp and readwrite.h are used to store functions for reading and writing data.